13 Tools I Wish I Had Discovered Earlier (Learning, Productivity & Happiness)

 Today I’d like to share with you tools that serve me in different areas and almost every day!
-They brought me knowledge, helped me be more productive and made me happier!
+They brought me knowledge, helped me be more productive, and made me happier!
 So I hope you will also be able to make the most of them.

 When YouTube recommended me a TED video for the first time I thought “oh it’s too long, next time”.
-The video recommended was a topic which didn’t interest me, so I associated TED channels with boring stuff.
+The video recommended was a topic that didn’t interest me, so I associated TED channels with boring stuff.
 Oh god, I was wrong.

 So for those who don’t know what are TED Talks yet, they are international conferences whose purpose is to broadcast “ideas worth spreading”.
 Lectures cover a huge variety of topics, from science, art to important issues of our time, they allow you to learn more in fields you would not have thought about.

-Some can literally change your life, by bringing you new advice or point of views.
+Some can literally change your life, by bringing you new advice or point of view.
 Even if Ted Talks are also criticized for being “elitists”, I can’t deny that they opened my mind and inspired me more than once.

 MOOC stands for Massive Open Online Course.
-It’s an open and distance learning tool which can host a lot of participants.
+It’s an open and distance learning tool that can host a lot of participants.
 And guess what?
 The majority of them are free!
 Everyone can get access to them, they are no selective criteria or anything like this.
 You can even receive a diploma to testify you have finished the formation!